Overlay

 A company’s culture is made up of the values, beliefs, and behaviors that are shared among all people within your organization.
 Oftentimes, culture is something that is difficult to pin down and, as a result, leaders may steer away from clearly defining their culture.

 However, it’s very important to define the culture you are trying to build.
-Leaders should be aligned and clear so they can clearly articulate the new organization’s aspiration for the future and then behave accordingly.
+Leaders should be aligned and clear so they can succinctly articulate the new organization’s aspiration for the future and then behave accordingly.

 So it’s important to put in place the measures and incentives that will fuel the behaviors that will then drive your culture.
 Dedicate the resources needed to create tools for facilitating cultural integration, measurement, and management.